yanchenko-igor/dhh-system-engineering/kubernetes/examples/autoscaling/README.md

-# Kubernetes node and deployment autoscaling
+# Kubernetes node and pod autoscaling

 Pod and cluster node autoscaling are configured separately and operate in different ways.